CarlosCD/cant_wait/README.md

 See the development documentation below for more details.

+## Signature

+All the versions of **cant_wait** released from rubygems.org have been digitally signed.

+To verify that the gem has not been tampered with, I am providing the certificate used in its repository, at [Github](https://github.com/CarlosCD/cant_wait).

 ## Development

 If you find any problem, please feel free to open an issue at the gem's repository ([GitHub](https://github.com/CarlosCD/cant_wait)).